authnomicon/session/README.md

 on later requests.
 This cookie is a token which is used to look up the associated authentication context, which is then used to authorize requests.

-The use of a cookie for authentication is particularly well-suited for the following scenarios:
+The use of a cookie for authorization is particularly well-suited for the following scenarios:

   - Traditional web applications that perform most of the application logic on